Weakness of X-rays and Variability in High-redshift AGNs with Super-Eddington Accretion: Spectra of super-Eddington accreting AGN from UV to X-rays

 It is worth emphasizing that the UV spectrum becomes harder as the accretion rate increases, especially above the Eddington rate.
 This occurs because the inner edge of the optically-thick accretion disk is not truncated at the ISCO; instead, it penetrates toward the BH event horizon when the accretion rate is sufficiently high (e.g., \cite{Watarai_2000, Abramowicz_2010,Kubota_Done_2019}).
 The harder spectrum arises from the temperature structure in a steady state of super-Eddington accretion disks, rather than being an artifact of the model.

 At sub-Eddington accretion rates ($\dot{m}_{\rm BH}=0.1$ and $0.3$), we present the SEDs for a lower mass-loading factor of $\mathscr{F}_p=0.05$ (dotted curves), corresponding to lower-density coronae.
 In this regime, reduced optical depths at a given accretion rate lead to higher electron temperatures and thus harder X-ray spectra with photon indices of $\Gamma\simeq 2$, consistent with observations of X-ray AGNs at $0.01<z<0.5$ \citep{Trakhtenbrot_2017}.
 Alternatively, a larger Compton $y$-parameter ($y=1$) also produces similarly hard spectra.
 This hard X-ray emission can be attributed to hot accretion flows in the inner region of a truncated accretion disk or to slab-like hot plasma layers above a geometrically-thin cold disk (e.g., \cite{Meyer_Meyer-Hofmeister_1994,Liu_1999,Meyer_2000}) rather than to dense outflows we discuss in this work.
 Multi-component corona models with hot and warm temperatures effectively reproduce the observed SEDs of moderately sub-Eddington sources (e.g., \cite{Jin_2012,Kubota_Done_2018}).
 Additionally, some X-ray selected NLSy1 galaxies harboring super-Eddington accreting BHs show moderately hard X-ray components in their SEDs, possibly indicating the presence of hot coronae with lower mass-loading factors even in super-Eddington cases with $L_{\rm bol}/L_{\rm Edd} \sim 2$ (e.g., \cite{Jin_2012}).
-Assuming a constant mass-loading factor of $\mathscr{F}_p=0.05$ for all accretion rates in our SED model, accretion rates above $\dot{m}_{\rm BH}\gtrsim 3$ are required to remain consistent with the Chandra upper limit.
-Despite this caveat, we adopt a fixed mass loading factor of $\mathscr{F}_p=0.2$ independent of accretion rate, for simplicity in the following analysis.
+Assuming a constant mass-loading factor of $\mathscr{F}_p=0.05$ for all accretion rates in our SED model, accretion rates above $\dot{m}_{\rm BH}\gtrsim 10(\mathscr{F}_p/0.05)^{-1}(\Omega/2\pi)$ are required to remain consistent with the Chandra upper limit (see Equation~\ref{eq:tau1} and the critical optical depth of $\taue \gtrsim 2-3$ shown in Figure~\ref{fig:SED_y2/3}).
+The lower mass-loading factors aligns well with the $L_{\rm bol}/L_{\rm Edd}-\Gamma$ relationship observed in local NLSy1 galaxies \citep{Liu_2021}, though the fiducial choice of $\mathscr{F}_p=0.2$ reproduces the same relationship broadly (see also Appendix~\ref{sec:LG}).
+We also note that collimation of outflows is more likely at higher accretion rates ($\Omega<2\pi$ or $N\gtrsim 1$), particularly in the super-Eddington regime (e.g., \cite{Ohsuga_2005}).
+Despite these caveats, we adopt a fixed mass loading factor of $\mathscr{F}_p=0.2$ independent of accretion rate, for simplicity in the following analysis.